MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/email-delivery-issues.md

 ## If Support and Recovery Assistant doesn't fix the issue, try these admin tools

-As an Office 365 for business admin, you have access to several tools that can help you investigate why users are not receiving email.
+As a Microsoft 365 for business admin, you have access to several tools that can help you investigate why users are not receiving email.
 The following video provides a brief overview of the tools that are available to you.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/8b10af9a-455c-410a-8c17-24d5e5be098a]